-The pancreas is an organ that sits behind the stomach.
+The pancreas is an organ that sits near the stomach and liver.
 Pancreatitis occurs when there is inflammation in the pancreas that may cause swelling, bleeding, and damage to the organ and its blood vessels.
 This may cause a leakage of digestive juices from pancreas into surrounding tissue and cause more damage.

-The two most common causes of pancreatitis are gallstones and heavy drinking of alcohol.
+The 2 most common causes of pancreatitis are gallstones and heavy drinking of alcohol.
 Around half of all people with acute pancreatitis have been heavy drinkers, which makes alcohol consumption one of the most common causes.

 Gallstones cause most of the remaining cases.
 Gallstones are like little pebbles in the gall bladder, an organ which is next to the pancreas.
 The gallbladder and the pancreas both help to digest food and share a common entry tube (duct) to the gut.
-The stones can block this duct from the pancreas, so the juices can’t escape which causes the inflammation.
+The stones can block this duct from the pancreas, so the juices can’t escape.
+This causes inflammation.

 Other less common causes of pancreatitis include: